nbdc-datahub/hbcd-docs/docs/datacuration/overview.md

 </pre>

-## When To Use Tabulated vs. File-Based Data
+### When To Use Tabulated vs. File-Based Data When Both Are Available

 For MRS, MRI, EEG, and wearable sensor data, tabulated data is derived from file-based outputs when possible to provide the data in a more standardized and familiar format for users.
+The data itself, though structured differently, is the same between the file-based and derived tabulated files.
+Users can therefore choose to use either one depending on which structure best suits their needs.

 However, not all processed data is available in tabulated form.
 Tabulated datasets contain one row per participant/session, so only derivative outputs that can be summarized into a single row and column structure are included.
-If no tabulated version exists for the derivatives you need, you must use the file-based data instead.
+As such, **if no tabulated file version exists for the information/derivatives you need, you must use the file-based data instead.**

 Tabulated files are named to closely match their source derivative files.
 For example, the following subject/session-level <a href="../derivatives/#xcp-d-xcp_d" target="_blank">XCP-D derivatives</a> are combined into a single tabulated file: